What you’ll learn

 For everything deployment-related, by default, Webiny projects come with Pulumi - a modern infrastructure as code (IaC) solution.
 Essentially, necessary cloud infrastructure is defined via TypeScript code, and the tool itself performs deployments, change detection, handles multiple environments, and more.

-For backend development or in most cases, development of HTTP APIs, Webiny almost exclusively relies on GraphQL standard, and provides an easy way to create new schemas or expand existing ones, via plugins.
+For backend development or in most cases, development of HTTP APIs, Webiny almost exclusively relies on the GraphQL standard, and provides an easy way to create new schemas or expand existing ones, via plugins.
 Note that, behind the scenes, the GraphQL Tools library is what is being used to make it happen.

 As far as databases are concerned, you are allowed to bring your own database clients and other related tools.
 But, by default, we do provide our own database client which you can use as well.